Hi,

 Whether that's the breath or something else.

-Just enjoying the sensation of this pose,
+And just enjoying the sensation of this mispose this shape.

-It's very tempting to stay here longer,
+It's very tempting to stay here longer.

-But let's keep it on the safe side and let's bring our legs back down on the ground,
+But let's keep it on the safe side and let's bring our legs back down on the ground Lying on your side.

-Let's stay here for a little bit.
+Let's stay here for a little bit then you might actually feel the blood flow.

-You might actually feel the blood flow going back down into the feet.
+Going back down into the feet.

-We want to wait this little bit of time so that we don't get lightheaded when we get up.
+And we want to wait this little bit of time so that we don't get lightheaded when we get up.

-If you're ready,
+So if you're ready,

 We're going to move the chair away.

-I like to use the bolster to support my knees.
+And we'll get into a supported shavasana to end the practice I like to use the bolster to support my knees.

-I also like to have a little bit of cushioning for my head.
+I also like to have a little bit.

-It's good if you've got some lower back issues.
+Omit the bolster or cushion under the Knees it's good if you've got some lower back issues.

 Whatever makes you comfortable is basically what I recommend that you do.

-Some adjustments are needed sometimes.
+And obviously some adjustments are needed sometimes.

 Here we go.

-You found a position that's comfortable,
+A position that's comfortable,

 An arrangement of props that's comfortable.

-Feel free to let your legs open and fall to the side outwardly.
+Open and fall to the side outwardly.

 A little bit of a rotation of the hips outwardly.

-Let's do our Shavasana arms if that's comfortable with the palms facing the sky.
+Again let's do our savasana arms if that's comfortable with the palms facing the sky Maybe tucking in your shoulder blades underneath.

 The sensation of the breath instead of the breath.

-It can be other sensations.
+Or it can be other sensations.

 You might still feel the blood flow circulating around.